Technical Calculator

 Where:

-A = cross-sectional area in square meters
+A = move-sectional area in rectangular meters

 ρ = conductor resistivity in ohm-meters (Ω·m)